solfaml/.github/profile/README.md

 ## Contributions

-The project is still at its earliest stage of development but contributions and feedbacks are welcome.
+The project is still at its earliest stage of development, but contributions and feedbacks are welcome.